Chronically Under and Over Touched™: The Hidden Politics of Neglect, Control, and Human Connection is more than a book.

 It’s a social, spiritual, and political reckoning.

-Dr. Simona L. Brickers invites readers to interrogate the architecture of neglect, control, and care across:
+Dr. Simona L. Brickers invites readers to examine the architecture of neglect, control, and care across:

-It is a call to remember how to connect—ethically, intentionally, and without exploitation.
+This critique is a call to remember how connection has been distorted—and how it might be restored ethically, intentionally, and without extraction.

 Chronically Under and Over Touched™ asks: